NikitaZ/crescente/README.txt

 deploy (from glassfish6)
-  glassfish6/bin/asadmin deploy target/crescente-1.0-SNAPSHOT.war
+  glassfish7/bin/asadmin deploy target/crescente-1.0-SNAPSHOT.war

-list installed applications (from glassfish6) glassfish6/bin/asadmin list-components
+list installed applications (from glassfish6) glassfish7/bin/asadmin list-components

 server log is located at
-  glassfish6/glassfish/domains/domain1/logs/server.log
+  glassfish7/glassfish/domains/domain1/logs/server.log

 redeploy
-  glassfish6/bin/asadmin redeploy --name crescente-1.0-SNAPSHOT target/crescente-1.0-SNAPSHOT.war
+  glassfish7/bin/asadmin redeploy --name crescente-1.0-SNAPSHOT target/crescente-1.0-SNAPSHOT.war
   or just use
-  glassfish6/bin/asadmin deploy --force=true target/crescente-1.0-SNAPSHOT.war
+  glassfish7/bin/asadmin deploy --force=true target/crescente-1.0-SNAPSHOT.war
   both seem to do the same as
-  glassfish6/bin/asadmin undeploy crescente-1.0-SNAPSHOT && glassfish6/bin/asadmin deploy target/crescente-1.0-SNAPSHOT.war
+  glassfish7/bin/asadmin undeploy crescente-1.0-SNAPSHOT && glassfish6/bin/asadmin deploy target/crescente-1.0-SNAPSHOT.war

 undeploy
-  glassfish6/bin/asadmin undeploy crescente-1.0-SNAPSHOT
+  glassfish7/bin/asadmin undeploy crescente-1.0-SNAPSHOT

 restart server
-  glassfish6/bin/asadmin stop-domain && glassfish6/bin/asadmin start-domain
+  glassfish7/bin/asadmin stop-domain && glassfish7/bin/asadmin start-domain

-easiest way to rebuild and deploy [development, is default] and [production] mvn clean install && ./glassfish6/bin/asadmin deploy --force=true target/crescente-1.0-SNAPSHOT.war
+easiest way to rebuild and deploy [development, is default] and [production] mvn clean install && ./glassfish7/bin/asadmin deploy --force=true target/crescente-1.0-SNAPSHOT.war

-  mvn clean install -Pproduction && ./glassfish6/bin/asadmin deploy --force=true target/crescente-1.0-SNAPSHOT.war
+  mvn clean install -Pproduction && ./glassfish7/bin/asadmin deploy --force=true target/crescente-1.0-SNAPSHOT.war

 If there are no users in the database, DatabaseSetup singleton EJB creates a user 'admin' with 'admin' password and administration rights, use it to create actual admin users, test them and then delete the 'admin' user.
-This is partly because it is hard to calculate password hash via the same algorithm outside the server, although if course, we need only to calculate it once. one password hash for 'admin' is PBKDF2WithHmacSHA512:3072:CCDMAnF2/zhBrkR+8KvRv56AP+ZmDCmXIUVGlP0mQyZjwy9lqIGZXkwq7dzCazchX9iuOIHdGfoxMkpraDKnKg==:+uXwQ4/zqSbs/QYJheYoTMfV68qCiKL2wlRKUZiieaU=
+This is partly because it is hard to calculate password hash via the same algorithm outside the server, although of course, we need only to calculate it once. one password hash for 'admin' is PBKDF2WithHmacSHA512:3072:CCDMAnF2/zhBrkR+8KvRv56AP+ZmDCmXIUVGlP0mQyZjwy9lqIGZXkwq7dzCazchX9iuOIHdGfoxMkpraDKnKg==:+uXwQ4/zqSbs/QYJheYoTMfV68qCiKL2wlRKUZiieaU=